gching/wit_ruby/README.md

 ## Contributing

 I am a beginner developer so do contribute or help as much as possible!
 I definitely need to learn a lot :).
-Whoever helps will also have there name put here below this line.
-Amazing!
+Whoever helps will also have there name put in [CONTRIBUTORS.md](CONTRIBUTORS.md)
 _________________________________